SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUSTriggerDatabase.md

 ```
 You will be prompted for a password.

-Connection details to be used for Python/C++ connection libraries are:
+Connection details to be used for Python/C++ libraries are:
 ```
 db_params = {
   'dbname': 'icarus_trigger_prd',